lehtiolab/msstitch/README.md

 ```

 The same peptide table can also be made using median sweeping, which takes the median
-intensity channel for each PSM as a denominator:
+intensity channel for each PSM as a denominator.
+Here is also exemplified how
+to do channel-median centering of the ratios to normalize and use log2 intensity
+values before calculating ratios:

 ```
 msstitch peptides -i set1_target_psms.txt -o set1_target_peptides.txt \
   --scorecolpattern svm --modelqvals --ms1quant \
-  --isobquantcolpattern tmt10plex --mediansweep
+  --isobquantcolpattern tmt10plex --mediansweep --logisoquant --median-normalize
 ```

 Or, if you only want the median PSM intensity per peptide summarized, use `--medianintensity`